JacobDavis1999/AvailityHomework/README.md

 # AvailityHomework
 Availity’s Fullstack Homework Assignment

-Question 1-3 answers are in the text documnet named Questions1-3.docx
+Question 1-3 answers are in the text document named Questions1-3.docx

 Folders are laid out by code question.